 Everything in Moderation

-What are three things most people indulge in (or are addicted to)?
+What are the three things most people indulge in (or are addicted to)?
 Sugar, alcohol, and caffeine.
 All three of these can increase stress hormone levels, and that disrupts everything your thyroid is doing to help your body.
 If you need an energy boost, get some protein.
 Animal products (like meat and dairy) as well as foods with high selenium levels (like nuts and seeds) help your thyroid and give you the energy you might otherwise get from caffeine or sugar.

 Filter Your Water